telerik/reporting-docs/knowledge-base/attempting-to-get-range-that-intersects-with-an-already-merged-range.md

 ---
-title: Exporting to Excel 2003 causes an error {"Attempting to get range {X,Y}{X,Y},Merged=False,Parent=ReportName, that intersects with an already merged range."}
+title: Exporting Reports to Excel 2003 Causes an Error
+page_title: Exporting Reports to Excel 2003 Causes an Error
-description: When selecting export to Excel 2003 from the drop down menu an error {"Attempting to get range,Merged=False,Parent=, that intersects with an already merged range."} occurs
+description: "Learn how to handle the `{"Attempting to get range,Merged=False,Parent=, that intersects with an already merged range."}` error when exporting to Excel 20303."
 type: troubleshooting
-page_title: Exporting to Excel 2003 causes an error {"Attempting to get range {X,Y}{X,Y},Merged=False,Parent=ReportName, that intersects with an already merged range."}
 slug: attempting-to-get-range-that-intersects-with-an-already-merged-range
-position:
-tags: ExcelRendering
+tags: telerik, reporting, export, to, excel, 2003, throws, an, error
 ticketid: 1402792
 res_type: kb
 ---

 ## Environment

 <table>
 	<tr>
 		<td>Product Version</td>